sculptures • permaculture • primitive technology • kayaking • links • index • about

 • warm-up next to a camp fire before going to bed

 • sleep in an enclosed shelter and up and away from the water (Remember.
-Cold air drops so riverside will be the coolest place to sleep.)
+Cold air drops so the riverside will be the coolest place to sleep.)

 • choose a site that is naturally protected from the wind